Charles à Court Repington

-Charles à Court Repington, (29 January 1858 – 25 May 1925), known until 1903 as Charles à Court, was an English soldier, who went on to have a second career as an influential war correspondent during the First World War.
-He is also credited with coining the term 'First World War' and one of the first to use the term 'world war' in general.
+Lieutenant-Colonel Charles à Court Repington, (born Charles à Court; 29 January 1858 – 25 May 1925) was a British Army officer and writer.
+Forced to resign from the army in disgrace in 1902 following the end of the Second Boer War, he went on to have a prominent career as an influential war correspondent during the First World War.
+Repington is credited with coining the terms "First World War" and "Second World War" and being one of the first people to use the term "world war" in general.

 Early life

-Charles à Court was born at Heytesbury, in the county of Wiltshire on 29 January 1858, the son of Charles Henry Wyndham A'Court Repington, M.P.
-His family name at birth was à Court.
+Charles à Court was born on 29 January 1858 in the Wiltshire village of Heytesbury, the son of the MP Charles A'Court.
 In his memoir, he later wrote: "The à Courts are Wiltshire folk, and in old days represented Heytesbury in Parliament...
 The name of Repington, under the terms of an old will, was assumed by all the à Courts in turn as they succeeded to the Amington Hall Estate, and I followed the rule when my father died in 1903."
-He received his early formal education at Eton College and the Royal Military College, Sandhurst.
+He studied at Eton College and Royal Military College, Sandhurst.